litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 ## Known issues

-- XXX POSSIBLE Transaction problem after page change WITH POSSIBLE DATA LOSS ref: [litehelpers/Cordova-sqlite-storage#666](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666)
+- POSSIBLE TRANSACTION ISSUE IN MULTI-PAGE APP WITH POSSIBLE DATA LOSS ref: [litehelpers/Cordova-sqlite-storage#666](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666)
 - iOS/macOS platform version does not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
 - As described below, auto-vacuum is NOT enabled by default.
 - It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [litehelpers/Cordova-sqlite-storage#551](https://github.com/litehelpers/Cordova-sqlite-storage/issues/551)